 First Solar, Inc.

-Timo Moeller is currently the Global Director, Customer Support Services at First Solar.
-He is responsible for leading the strategic development and execution of the company’s Customer Service strategy.
-His team is also responsible for all Performance and Warranty Contracts and Negotiations of all First Solar product sales globally, from components to utility scale power plants.
+Prior to his current role, Timo was the Global Director, Customer Support Services at First Solar that included the strategic development and execution of the company’s Customer Service strategy as well as all Performance and Warranty Contracts and Negotiations of all First Solar product sales globally, from components to utility scale power plants.